Guojia Tushuguan (National Library) station

-Guojia Tushuguan (National Library) Station, also known as National Library station or Guojia Tushuguan Zhan) is an interchange station on Line 4, Line 9 and Line 16 of the Beijing Subway.
+Guojia Tushuguan (National Library) station (国家图书馆站 (Guójiā Túshūguǎn zhàn)) is an interchange station on Line 4, Line 9 and Line 16 of the Beijing Subway.
 Its name is derived from the nearby National Library of China.

 The station features a double-island interchange layout, with Line 4 trains on the outside and Line 9 trains on the inside, which allows most riders to change lines simply by crossing the platform, instead of walking between levels.
 This configuration is known as cross-platform interchange.
 The station handles 106,000 transfers between Lines 4 and 9 per day.
 The platform for Line 16 is built under the Line 4 and Line 9 platform.
-If the through service of Fangshan line to Line 9 is counted, which started on January 18, 2023, this would be the first four-line interchange on the Beijing Subway.
+Peak-hour through service of Fangshan line to Line 9 started on January 18, 2023.

 Station layout

 The line 4 and 9 stations have underground dual-island platforms with cross-platform interchange.
 On one side, southbound line 4 trains to Tiangongyuan interchange with originating line 9 and weekday peak Fangshan line (through service) trains heading towards Guogongzhuang and Yancundong, whilst on the other, terminating line 9 and weekday peak Fangshan line (through service) trains interchange with northbound line 4 trains heading towards Anheqiao North.
 The line 16 station has a separate underground island platform.